followmyutopia/devextreme-documentation/concepts/05 Widgets/NumberBox/10 Handle the Value Change Event.md

-By default, the value of the **NumberBox** is changed when the [change](https://developer.mozilla.org/en/docs/Web/Events/change) event is raised.
+By default, the value of the **NumberBox** is changed when the <a href="https://developer.mozilla.org/en/docs/Web/Events/change" target="_blank">change</a> event is raised.
 If you need the value to be changed on another event, set the [valueChangeEvent](/Documentation/ApiReference/UI_Widgets/dxNumberBox/Configuration/#valueChangeEvent) option.

 ---
 ##### jQuery